conda-forge/conda-forge.github.io/src/orga/governance.rst

 * There must only be one vote active on a particular item at any time.
 * The act of calling for a vote cannot itself violate the code of conduct.
-For example, Sam repeatedly called for votes immediately after a previous votes failed to achieve Sam's result.
+For example, Sam repeatedly called for votes immediately after a previous vote failed to achieve Sam's result.
 Sam is attempting to bully other members of core into agreeing, and is thus violating the code of conduct.
 * Voting yes moves the proposal forward;